 How things go wrong with cPanel Remote Mail Exchanger

 In cPanel servers, there is an option called “Email routing” which decides how mail is handled for a domain.
 By default, new accounts created on the server have mails handled by the same server.
-But when the domain need to use another server for mail, the email routing has to be set as “Remote Mail Exchanger”.
+But when the domain needs to use another server for mail, the email routing has to be set as “Remote Mail Exchanger”.

 Here’s how Email Routing is set for a domain in cPanel servers.